helanga/UFOs/README.md

     ![](challenge/images/coun&shape.PNG))

   - Accordingly upto all fiter parameters can be entered.

+## Summery

+Draw backs of this web page:
+- with this critirea only the user can filter data for singuler date.
+- user has to memorize city state or country.
+  Recormendation

+  - It's recomended to add date range for filter funtion instead of one date.
+  - Instead of looking at table and enter the disires city,state,country or shape valus if we can provide drop down box to select then it will be more user friendly.